 Causes of Shin Splints

-- Problems with the arch of your foot
+- Problems with the arch of your foot.

-- Muscular imbalances in the lower leg
+- Muscular imbalances in the lower leg.

-- Running on hard and/or inclined running surfaces
+- Running on hard and/or inclined surfaces.

 Treating Shin Splints

-Some of the recommendations for treating MTSS include:
+Some recommendations for treating MTSS include: